Creative and Professional Writing BA (Hons)

 Module listings are for guide purposes only and are subject to change.
 Find out what our students are currently studying on the Creative and Professional Writing Modules page.

 This degree equips graduates to work as writers in film, digital media, television, radio and the press, as well as to pursue professional careers in creative writing.
 Several graduates each year go on to develop their work further with the Schools of English and Creative Studies and Media through a period of postgraduate study.
-The School in collaboration with the Hay literary festival offers one student each year an internship position working at the prestigious Hay Festival in Hay-on-Wye.

 Courses run by the School of Creative Studies and Media offer a number of career paths for you to choose from once you graduate.
 They emphasise the importance of creative exploration, and actual university-level critical understanding.
 These things - the ability to be creatively adaptable, consider the tools at hand and apply creative thinking, the importance of innovation and a combination of practical and critical knowledge - make Creative Studies and Media graduates ideal employees or, indeed, creative entrepreneurs in their own businesses.